-Unique internships supported by government programs and industry partners provide invaluable opportunities for young creatives.
+Unique internships supported by government scheme and industry partners provides invaluable opportunities for young creatives

-CMYUK has announced the launch of its Creatives In Residence Live (CIRL) program.
-This exciting initiative will give two young surface designers and one talented videographer an outstanding opportunity to undertake a six-month placement at CYMUK’s advanced digital training and demonstration facility in Shrewsbury.
-CMYUK is the UK’s largest independent supplier of large-format digital printers, cutting equipment, and materials.
+CMYUK, Shrewsbury – CMYUK has announced the launch of its Creatives in Residence Live programme.
+This exciting initiative will give two young surface designers and one talented videographer an outstanding opportunity to undertake a 6-month placement at CMYUK’s advanced digital training and demonstration facility in Shrewsbury.

-A six-month curriculum consisting of monthly modules has been written exclusively by industry expert, multi-disciplined practitioner, award-winning textile designer, and WhatTheyThink contributor Debbie McKeegan.
-As well as being the founder of Texintel, the independent online resource for the digital textile community, Debbie also represents FESPA as its Textile Ambassador for this project.
+A six-month curriculum consisting of monthly modules has been written exclusively by industry expert, multi-disciplined practitioner, and award-winning textile designer Debbie McKeegan.
+As well as being the founder of TexIntel, the independent online resource for the digital textile community, Debbie also represents FESPA as its Textile Ambassador for this project.